ajax88/arith/README.md

 # arith - Created by Alex Jackson & Kalina Allen
-##arith
+### 10/22/15

-###10/22/15
+### This progam compresses a .ppm image into component video pixel compressed image format

-Our progam compresses .ppm image into a COMP40 Compressed image format 2 and decompresses this file back into a .ppm image.
+### and can decompress the CV formatted file back into an rgb pixel .ppm image file.

 Solution Architecture:
 40image.c handles command line arguments and calls compress40() or